Bar Professional Training Course (full-time)

 Find out more about the facilities and resources UWE has to offer.

 Pro Bono Unit

-The Bristol Law School Pro Bono Unit has developed a comprehensive programme to provide opportunities for you to undertake legal Pro Bono work in and around Bristol in all areas of law, particularly advising and representing victims of domestic violence.
+The Bristol Law Court Clinic has developed a comprehensive programme to provide opportunities for you to undertake legal pro bono work in and around Bristol in all areas of law, particularly advising and representing victims of domestic violence.
 This service won the Best New Pro Bono Activity at the Attorney-General's Pro Bono Awards 2011.

-There is also the opportunity to take a top-up LLM in Advanced Legal Practice after successfully completing the course by submitting a 15,000 word dissertation (course fees apply).
+After completing the BTPC, you also have the option of taking a top-up LLM in Advanced Legal Practice by writing a 15,000 word dissertation on a practice-based subject you are interested in (course fees apply).

 Supplementary fee information